getminera/minera/README.md

 When you have your system ready, ssh into it and **install Minera**

+You can use this script to install everything you need, (it's good for any kind of Debian system: Ubuntu, Raspbian, ecc...) or use the manual steps below:

+    curl -o- https://raw.githubusercontent.com/michelem09/minera/master/install_minera_ubuntu.sh | sudo bash

 Skip this step and continue below if you have a web server with PHP just installed.

 ```